-Previous engagements included Rusalka (Rusalka) at the San Francisco Opera and NDR Hamburg, Marschallin (Der Rosenkavalier) at Glyndebourne, Semperoper Dresden and the Royal Opera House Covent Garden, Violetta (La Traviata) at Opéra national de Bordeaux, Marguerite (Faust) as part of the Royal Opera House’s tour of Japan, Elsa (Lohengrin) at Deutsche Oper Berlin, Opernhaus Zurich, and Oper Frankfurt, Desdemona (Otello) at the Wiener Staatsoper and the Bayerische Staatsoper, Mimi (La Bohème) at the Bayerische Staatsoper and Semperoper Dresden, Countess (Le nozze di Figaro) at the Metropolitan Opera and the Wiener Staatsoper, Donna Anna (Don Giovanni) at the Royal Opera House Covent Garden, the Metropolitan Opera, Lyric Opera of Chicago, Wiener Staatsoper, Houston Grand Opera and Semperoper Dresden, Hélène (Les Vêpres siciliennes) at the Bayerische Staatsoper, Valentine (Les Huguenots) at the Grand Théâtre Genève, Eva (Die Meistersinger von Nürnberg) at the San Francisco Opera and the Royal Opera House Covent Garden, Ellen Orford (Peter Grimes) at the Bayerische Staatsoper, Rosalinde (Die Fledermaus) at the Deutsche Oper Berlin, Staatskapelle Dresden and the Wiener Staatsoper, Fiordiligi (Cosi fan tutte) at the Houston Grand Opera, Leonore (Fidelio) at the Accademia di Santa Cecilia, and Leonora (Il Trovatore) at the Teatro Regio di Torino and Gran Teatre del Liceu.
+Previous engagements include Elisabeth in Don Carlos with Lyric Opera of Chicago; the title role of Rusalka at San Francisco Opera and in concert with NDR Hamburg, the Marschallin in Der Rosenkavalier in Glyndebourne, Semperoper Dresden, and the Royal Opera House Covent Garden; Violetta in La traviata at Opéra national de Bordeaux and the Bayerische Staatsoper; Marguerite in Faust as part of the Royal Opera House’s tour of Japan; Elsa in Lohengrin at Deutsche Oper Berlin, Opernhaus Zürich, and Oper Frankfurt; Desdemona in Otello at the Wiener Staatsoper, Los Angeles Opera and the Bayerische Staatsoper; Mimi in La bohème at the Bayerische Staatsoper, the Wiener Staatsoper and Semperoper Dresden; the Countess in Le nozze di Figaro at the Metropolitan Opera and the Wiener Staatsoper; Donna Anna in Don Giovanni at the Royal Opera House Covent Garden, the Metropolitan Opera, Lyric Opera of Chicago, Wiener Staatsoper, Houston Grand Opera and Semperoper Dresden; Hélène in Les vêpres siciliennes at the Bayerische Staatsoper; Valentine in Les Huguenots at the Grand Théâtre Genève; Eva in Die Meistersinger von Nürnberg at the San Francisco Opera and the Royal Opera House Covent Garden; Ellen Orford in Peter Grimes at the Bayerische Staatsoper; Rosalinde in Die Fledermaus at the Deutsche Oper Berlin, Staatskapelle Dresden and the Wiener Staatsoper; Fiordiligi in Così fan tutte at the Houston Grand Opera; Leonore in Fidelio at l’Accademia Nazionale di Santa Cecilia, and Leonora in Il Trovatore at the Teatro Regio di Torino, the Royal Opera House, and Gran Teatre del Liceu.

-support of his latest recording, Wien, on which she is featured.
-Other repertoire includes Beethoven’s 9th Symphony, Mahler’s 2nd, 4th and 8th Symphonies, Mendelssohn’s Elias, Dvořák Stabat Mater, and the Verdi Requiem.
+support of his latest recording, Wien, on which the Soprano is featured.
+Other repertoire includes Beethoven’s 9th Symphony, Mahler’s 2nd, 4th and 8th Symphony, Mendelssohn’s Elias, Dvořák’s Stabat Mater, Schoenberg’s Gurre-lieder and Verdi’s Requiem.